joshcough/Finance/README.md

 Finance
 =======

-Playground to experiment with finance software
+Playground to experiment with finance software.
+The first steps with be in the Ermine programming language.